RemiDesgrange/nivo/api/README.md

 ### Start the db with docker (+ the app)

-This command will start the app and the db with port exposed. the app is started but we won't use it.
+This command will start the app and the db with port exposed. the app is started, but we won't use it.
 You can kill it if you want.
 ```bash
 docker-compose  -f docker-compose.dev.yml -f docker-compose.yml -d up